autistic-symposium/blockchain-science-py/avalanche_foundry/README.md

 <br>

-##### 🛠 in this project, we use [foundry](https://github.com/foundry-rs/foundry) to analyze evm-based blockchains, such as avalanche c-chain. foundry provides **["vm cheatcodes"](https://www.paradigm.xyz/2021/12/introducing-the-foundry-ethereum-development-toolbox#you-should-be-able-to-override-vm-state-in-your-tests)** that allow easy methods to modify the state at test runtime (for instance, simulate previous blocks).
+##### 🛠 in this project, we use [foundry](https://github.com/foundry-rs/foundry) to analyze evm-based blockchains. foundry provides **["vm cheatcodes"](https://www.paradigm.xyz/2021/12/introducing-the-foundry-ethereum-development-toolbox#you-should-be-able-to-override-vm-state-in-your-tests)** that allow easy methods to modify the state at test runtime (for instance, simulating previous blocks).

 ##### 🕹 although this boilerplate contains only one test (looking at sandwich attacks in historical blocks data from avalanche c-chain), it could be expanded to be used for several purposes, including testing vulnerabilities or extracting mev data.